counter

 PVDF

-PVDF or Polyvinylidene Fluoride is a semi-crystalline, tough, inert, and chemically stable thermoplastic fluoropolymer.
 It boasts excellent chemical resistance, good thermal properties, great radiation resistance, and high crystallinity.
-It has a good tensile modulus but lags behind in impact strength.
+It has a superior tensile modulus but lags in impact strength.
 It is non-flammable and has decent UV resistance.

 PVDF partially shows great resistance to organic acids, aliphatic and aromatic hydrocarbons, alcohols, and halogenated solvents.
-However, it can also be readily attacked by strong bases and ketones.

 PVDF material is easily available in different grades and forms, such as powder and granules.
-It can be effortlessly fabricated in traditional processing methods like injection molding, extrusions, and compression.

-Tensile Strength @23°C 50
+Tensile Strength @23°C50

 Mpa – ASTM – D638